SELinuxProject/selinux-notebook/src/security_context.md

        based on their object class.

-The [**Computing Security Contexts**](computing_security_contexts.md#computing-security-contexts) section decribes how SELinux computes the security context components based on a *source context*, *target context* and object *class*.
+The [**Computing Security Contexts**](computing_security_contexts.md#computing-security-contexts) section describes how SELinux computes the security context components based on a *source context*, *target context* and object *class*.

 The examples below show security contexts for processes, directories and files